ZiarreLinkGaming/IP-Intelligence-Tool/README.md

 1. Download `VPN.ps1` and `run-vpn.cmd`.
 2. Ensure both are in the same directory.
 3. Double-click `run-vpn.cmd` to launch.
 * **Note:** This tool leverages APIs from ipapi.is and AbuseIPDB.
-For API key configuration and advanced usage, refer to the [Full Documentation & Usage Guide](https://ziarrelinkgaming.github.io/IP-Intelligence-Tool/ip-lookup-readme.html).
+For API key configuration and advanced usage, refer to the [Full Documentation & Usage Guide].

 ---